SadiqSaeed/Pets/README.md

 # Pets
-This our personal project. we are making for pets to be adopted and donated.
-It save lives
+This our personal project. we are making for pets to be adopted and donated to saves lives.